 Following this disaster, a means for controlling the river levels was discussed, with the end result being the San Antonio River Walk.
 Set one level below the main city level, the initial River Walk had around three miles of walkways and twenty bridges.

 Construction of the riverwalk started in 1939.
-Most of the initial funding needed for the project came from the Works Progress Administration in 1939.
+Most of the initial funding needed for the project came from the Works Progress Administration.
 The first restaurant, Casa Rio, opened on the River Walk in 1946.
 Casa Rio is still in operation today, along with many others.

 Over time, the River Walk has expanded, and today there are over fifteen miles of walkways, as well as countless attractions and sights to be seen.